NyxianOfficial/Firulais.BetterOptimization/README.md

 - **No Particles**
   Disables all particle effects in the game, both decorative and functional.
 Extremely helpful for levels overloaded with ambient or explosion particles.
 Greatly enhances performance on weaker devices.

-- **Enable TPS Bypass**
-  Allows manual control of the game's TPS (Ticks Per Second), which determines how frequently game logic is updated.
-A higher TPS can improve control responsiveness and overall fluidity.

-- **TPS Bypass (Hz)**
-  Lets you define a custom TPS value.
-Higher TPS improves gameplay responsiveness but may increase CPU usage.
-A balanced range is between 120 and 1000 Hz for most cases.

 - **Enable FPS Bypass**
   Unlocks the default 60 FPS cap of the game, allowing smoother visuals on high refresh rate displays.